Firoj-Mahmud/Laser-Triangulation/README.md

 # Laser-Triangulation

-This project is done by S M Firoj Mahmud(Matr.
+This project has been done by S M Firoj Mahmud (Matr.
 Nr.
-5057900) as a part of laser Course Module under the supervision of Prof. Thomas Henning at Hochschule Bremen.
+5057900) as an experimental task of Advanced Topics of Laser course module under the supervision of Prof. Dr. Thomas Henning at Hochschule Bremen, Germany.

-The Laser experiment simulation is done by Zemax OpticStudio 20.1.2 and the data analysis is done in Python.
+The simulation software: Zemax OpticStudio 20.1.2, and the data analysis: Python.

 Project Report, Zemax Simulation File, Raw data, Images and Source code are added here.